-This one is especially important.
-Because there are a variety of ways to determine the value of a company, having a method that is agreed upon before it is needed prevents any fighting that may occur as owners push for the method most favorable to them to be used when it is needed.
+Company valuation is especially important.
+Because there are a variety of ways to determine the value of a company, including push-pull provisions, having a method that is agreed upon before it is needed prevents any fighting that may occur as owners push for the method most favorable to them to be used when it is needed.
 Because every business is unique, with unique mixtures of assets and income sources, having a valuation method that fits your business is important.
 It will ensure that everyone gets a fair deal when the time comes to buy or sell parts or all of the business.

 There may be scenarios where you want to limit who can become an owner in a business.
 In the case of retirement, death, bankruptcy, or divorce of one of the owners, a spouse or estate may be entitled to part of the business.
 A buy-sell agreement can set forth rules which state that ownership shares obtained without the permission of other members must be sold back to the business.
 This will ensure that owners never end up with a business partner that they do not want.
 It also illustrates why the valuation method is important to have in the agreement.